 16.5.10.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD log the events listed in the table below for specific software components.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2012]

+Agencies SHOULD log the events listed in the table below for specific software components.

 Software component Events to log

-System user access to the database.
+Database System user access to the database.

 Attempted access that is denied.

-Databasa Changes to system user roles or database rights.
+Changes to system user roles or database rights.

-Database Addition of new system users, especially privileged users.
+Addition of new system users, especially privileged users.

 Modifications to the data.

 Modifications to the format or structure of the database.

-Successful and failed attempts to logon and logoff.
+Network/operating system Successful and failed attempts to logon and logoff.

 Changes to system administrator and system user accounts.

 Failed attempts to access data and system resources.

 Attempts to use special privileges.

 Use of special privileges.

-Notwork (operating system System user or group management.
+System user or group management.

-Network/operating system Changes to the security policy.
+Changes to the security policy.

 Service failures and restarts.

 System startup and shutdown.

 Changes to system configuration data.

 Access to sensitive data and processes.

 Data import/export operations.

-System user access to the Web application.
+Web application System user access to the Web application.

-Web application Attempted access that is denied.
+Attempted access that is denied.

-vven application System user access to the Web documents.
+System user access to the Web documents.

-Search engine queries initiated by system users.

 16.5.10.C.02.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2013]